Sean McConnell’s Magic – An Origination Story

 It just matters that you found YOUR wings.

-In June, Lynn and I experienced two favorites at the Local Yokel in McKinney, Texas.
+In June, Lynn and I experienced two favorites at the Local Yocal in McKinney, Texas.
 We marveled at how lucky we were to be there.
 We knew of McKinney and Zane Williams from The Wilder Blue.
 We knew Sean McConnell was joining Zane and we knew McKinney was near Dallas.

 Sean McConnell at Zane William’s Songwriter’s Evening at the Local Yokel

-And it was barely a beginning.
+And that was barely a beginning.

 Characterizing McKinney, Texas as “near Dallas” is like saying Sonoma is near the Richmond Bridge…, it tells you nothing of the charm of the walkabout town, the humanity of its populace or its commitment to extraordinary culinary and libation arts.
 But I digress.